iMovR Elevon Ergonomic Keyboard Tray Review

-Along with a handful of other review sites, we got to lab test the first prototype of the Elevon, and can't wait to see this solution come into full production (estimated late summer 2017). iMovR used Kickstarter to successfully launch its Omega desk line two years ago, and they've done it again – successfully launching the Elevon on Kickstarter in Spring 2017.
+Along with a handful of other review sites, we got to lab test the first prototype of the Elevon, and are excited this solution is now beginning production (late September 2017). iMovR used Kickstarter to successfully launch its Omega desk line two years ago, and they've done it again – successfully launching the Elevon on Kickstarter in Spring 2017.
 While it's too late to snag an early bird discount, you can now order the Elevon on iMovR.
 Here are some of the most salient facts we've gathered on the Elevon:

 - Retail price after the Kickstarter campaign is $399 including all three "panels"

 - The Elevon will be shipped fully assembled